 Lateral Moves: Specialty Positions

-Policies will vary from department to department, but a year or two after you've completed your probationary year, you might be eligible to make a lateral move into a specialty post, such as the K-9 unit.
-This might be as a detective or investigator, a training officer, a member of SWAT, or many other specialized positions.
+Policies vary from department to department, but a year or two after you've completed your probationary year, you might be eligible to make a lateral move into a specialty post, such as a K-9 unit, a detective or investigator, a training officer, a member of SWAT, or many other specialized positions.

 If you're really serious about taking your career as far as you can go, it's a good idea to get exposure to the many different units in your department.

 Moving Up the Ranks: Sergeant

-You can expect to be ready for your first step into the supervisory ranks anywhere between 5 and 10 years into your career.
+You can expect to be ready for your first step into the supervisory ranks anywhere between five and 10 years into your career.
 As a police sergeant, you'll be responsible for supervising officers.

 That means monitoring their calls, inspecting their cars and uniforms, giving advice and guidance on how to handle situations, and providing much-needed discipline and oversight in the day-to-day functions of your squad.

-Once you make sergeant, promotions may come more quickly, depending on how you perform.
-Often all that is required is a year in grade from sergeant up.
-Your next steps will be as a lieutenant and then captain, typically middle-manager ranks.
+Once you make sergeant, promotions may come more quickly, depending on how well you perform.
+You might spend no more than a year at a particular rank.
+Your next steps will be as a lieutenant and then captain—typically middle-manager ranks.

 Lieutenants and captains provide oversight for their districts.
-Lieutenants run shifts supervising multiple sergeants, and captains handle to overall operations of an entire district or precinct.
-You can reasonably expect to make lieutenant between 7 and 15 years of becoming an officer, and a captain between 9 and 20 years, depending on your department.
+Lieutenants run shifts supervising multiple sergeants, and captains handle overall operations of an entire district or precinct.
+You can reasonably expect to make lieutenant between seven and 15 years of becoming an officer, and a captain between nine and 20 years, depending on your department.

 Typically, upper managers in police departments may have anywhere from 15 to 25 years of experience.

 Hail to the Chief

 This is where the buck stops.
-As the highest-ranking officer in the department, you are ultimately responsible for how your officers perform.
+As the highest-ranking officer in a department, you are ultimately responsible for how your officers perform.

-Making chief will require an extensive resume and education.
+Making chief requires an extensive resume and education.
 Often, you'll need 20 years or more experience before you would be considered, including several years in management and upper management positions.